steemit/condenser/src/app/components/modules/ConnectedFlag/README.md

 This HOC can be used to conditionally render a component based on a flag being present in the redux store.
 If the flag is not present or if it is false a fallback component is rendered.

+If you provide both children and a FlagComponent the children will be rendered.

 Example Usage:

 ```